For the past two years, I’ve worked as a product manager on an open-source project called MetaMask.

 I spent the last 2+ years working with a remote team distributed across five time zones.
 We used a jumble of different tools to collaborate and organize — the usuals, like Slack and Zoom and Google Docs and Airtable.
 But we also leaned heavily on others — Mural for brainstorming, Loomio for structured decision making, Kialo for complex and sprawling discussions.

 On modern product teams, there’s so much work that does not fit in a spreadsheet or 8 x 11.5 sheet of digital paper.
 Some discussions are messy & divergent. …

-On November 16, 2020, MetaMask will no longer inject the
+In early 2021, MetaMask will no longer inject the

 web3.js API.
 You can still bring your own web3.js or similar library and use it with MetaMask.
 We will simply stop injecting a particular version of web3.js for you.